🍇

 ⚙️Cellar Design and Precision Viticulture

-The winery building at the crest of the Helshoogte Pass combines natural stone, concrete and glass to blend with the surrounding landscape rather than dominate it.
-Grapes are received at rooftop level, hand-sorted and gravity-fed down into the fermentation tanks below, eliminating the need for pumps and reducing mechanical stress on fruit.
+The winery building at the crest of the Helshoogte Pass combines natural stone, concrete, and glass to blend with the surrounding mountain landscape rather than dominate it.
+Grapes are received at rooftop level, hand-sorted, and gravity-fed down into the fermentation tanks below, eliminating the need for pumps and reducing mechanical stress on the fruit.
 The gravity-flow design reflects the estate's commitment to minimal intervention.
-Tokara was the first cellar in South Africa to make commercial use of the NDVI process, which captures visible and infrared light from the vineyards to map vine vigour and identify differences between blocks, enabling precise, targeted decisions in the vineyard before harvest.
+Tokara was the first cellar in South Africa to make commercial use of the NDVI process, which captures visible and infrared light from the vineyards to map vine vigour and identify variances between blocks, enabling precise, targeted decisions in the vineyard before harvest.

 • Gravity-flow winery: grapes received at rooftop, hand-sorted, then gravity-fed to fermentation tanks below without pumps

-• First cellar in South Africa to use NDVI commercially, mapping vineyard variances via infrared light analysis
+• First cellar in South Africa to use NDVI commercially, mapping vineyard variances via visible and infrared light analysis

 • Building uses natural stone and clean lines to complement rather than compete with the surrounding mountain landscape